 Joint Replacement Surgery

-Before joint replacement surgery, you will need time to prepare, both physically and psychologically.
+It is important to give yourself time to prepare for the physical, psychological, and social aspects of joint replacement surgery.
 Planning ahead for the challenges of surgery and recovery will help ensure a more successful outcome.
 This article includes some practical tips to help you get ready for your joint replacement surgery.

 Learn About the Procedure